System Design Space

 Hybrid pipeline

-Batch sizing by SLO
+Batch size driven by SLO

 Tune batch size from latency SLOs: too small underutilizes GPU, too large increases tail latency.